MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

     },
     # Optionally provide your Azure AI project information to track your evaluation results in your Azure AI project
     azure_ai_project = azure_ai_project,
-    # Optionally provide an output path to dump a json of metric summary, row level data and metric and studio URL
+    # Optionally provide an output path to dump a json of metric summary, row level data and metric and Azure AI project URL
     output_path="./myevalresults.json"
 )
 ```